julien-poivret/SSH_basic/README.md

 your login file, futher more a warning is triggered in case of error before save as protection ! read well the escape key for qiting without saving the instructions !

-* Then loggout & login your session for update the server status.
+* Then loggout & login your session for update the server status ( you need a physical access on the server for configuring it via termina console ).

 * Now you have to type your password only one time by session !!!